 HINGES: Lubricate hinges annually for extended life and optimum performance with white lithium spray grease.
 If hinges loosen over time tighten screws to restore hinges to their original operating condition.
 Remove the hinge cap on frameless cabinets to access the hinge screws.
 Try 3-In-One 10042 White Lithium Grease.

-See more of our editor’s picks for pantry necessities on our main design site.
+See more of our editor’s picks for pantry necessities.